ankit-5002/Github-practice/README.md

 # Github-practice
-This is my second Repo that i am creating on Git Hub.
+This is my second Repo that I am creating on Git Hub.